Application for mutual recognition of an equivalent occupation in South Australia - mine and quarry managers

 The South Australian Government's Mineral Resources Division is the relevant authority to grant registration in South Australia and all details are kept in the statutory Mutual Recognition Register of Mine and Quarry Managers.
 Registration will confer exactly the same rights in South Australia as the interstate certificate entitlement.

 A letter confirming details of the applicant's registration will be issued if the application meets the requirements of the Mutual Recognition Act, together with a tax receipt for payment of the application.
 Certificates are not issued for mutual recognition.

 The following Mutual recognition application forms contain all that is required for mine and quarry managers to apply for mutual recognition of an equivalent occupation.

 - Application form for mutual recognition of an equivalent occupation

 - Statutory declaration form

-You must ensure that your application is submitted in accordance with the Mutual Recognition Act.
+You must ensure that your application is submitted in accordance with the Mutual Recognition (South Australia) Act 1993.
 Refer to the checklist to ensure all requirements are met.

 Failure to submit all that is required will result in the application not being processed and/or returned.

 Refer to pages 4–5 and 12–17 of the Mines and Works Inspection Regulations 2013 (PDF 114 KB) for information about qualifications for managers.